verticonaut/code-box/README.md

       #   All    = [Male, Female]
       # end
       #
-      # Below constants pnly is is not ActiveRecod model!
+      # Below constants are only currently only defined if the hosting class not an ActiveRecod model (as in this sample).
       # Male   = Gender.new('male')
       # Female = Gender.new('female')
       # All    = [Male, Female]